Indianapolis Car Accident Attorneys

 In Indiana, the statute of limitations on car accident lawsuits is two years from the date of the accident, injury, or death.
 If the statute of limitations expires, meaning more than two years have passed since the accident or the date of your loved one’s death, your case will almost certainly be dismissed.

-If you were injured or your loved one was killed, you should consult with an attorney.
+If you were injured or your loved one was killed, you should consult with a Indianapolis car accident attorney.
 Even a relatively minor accident can quickly become a nightmare as the insurance company disputes your injuries or pushes back on your claim.
 An attorney at Hovde Dassow + Deets can stand up for you and your rights, working to recover the maximum settlement you are owed.
 Our attorneys will handle all communication with the insurance company so that you can focus on healing.
 If necessary, we are prepared to represent you at trial.